Immunization Delivery for Pharmacists

 - Provide documentation of CPR or BLS certification.

 - Following successful completion of the activity requirements, course evaluation, and a verification of completion form, participants will be able to access their CPE data directly from the Monitor.
 Once information is received by NABP, the tracking system will make CPE data for each participant available to the state boards of pharmacy where the participant is licensed or registered.
-Please allow 4 weeks after course completion for data to be complete.

 Registration and Fees